javenschuetz/nathans-mean-bootstrapper/README.md

 # README

-The server code of Team Backbone's Posture monitoring wearable
+The server code of a MEAN app skeleton, by Nathan Schuetz.
+For bootstrappig web app projects.
+Code is adapted and generalized from a previous project.

 # Dev Environment setup